I use webminstats as a diagnostic tool, to understand why a host is bad/not

 inetd configuration

-On a pop server, I had problems with inetd default configuration, which stopped the
+On a pop server, I had problems with inetd default configuration, which stopped the service if two many connections

 (protection against dos attacks).
 So I put a very high filter, then reduce it with statistics from the mailq module.